-Background & aim: Sleep quality disorder is one of the most common problems during pregnancy and is associated with many consequences for mother and infant.
-Based on the evidence, hypnosis can improve sleep quality by reducing nervous excitability, reducing mental stress, and decreasing physical discomfort.
+ARTICLE INFO ABSTRACT Article type: Original article Background & aim: Sleep quality disorder is one of the most common problems during pregnancy and is associated with many consequences for mother and infant.
+Hypnosis therapy can improve sleep quality by reducing nervous Article History: Received: 06-Dec-2022 Accepted: 06-Dec-2023 excitability, reducing mental stress, and decreasing physical discomfort.
 Therefore, the current study was conducted to examine the efficacy of self-hypnosis on sleep quality in the third trimester of pregnancy in primiparous women.

-Methods: This randomized clinical trial was conducted on 60 primiparous women with a gestational age of 28-32 weeks using the block randomization in two hospitals and health centers of Shahid Beheshti University of Medical Sciences, Tehran, Iran.
-The subjects completed the demographic questionnaire, Pittsburgh Sleep Quality Index (2), Obstructive Sleep Apnea Questionnaire, Restless Legs Syndrome Questionnaire, and Depression, Anxiety and Stress Scale-21 (3).
-The intervention group received three 60-minutes sessions of self-hypnosis training by the researcher as weekly for three weeks.
-The control group received routine care.
+Methods : This randomized clinical trial was conducted on 60 primiparous women with a gestational age of 28-32 weeks using the block randomization in two Key words: Hypnosis Sleep Quality Pregnancy Third Pregnancy Trimester with a gestational age of 28-32 weeks using the block randomization in two hospitals and health centers of Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+The subjects completed the demographic questionnaire, Pittsburgh Sleep Quality Index (2), Obstructive Sleep Apnea Questionnaire, Restless Legs Syndrome Questionnaire, and Depression, Anxiety and Stress Scale-21 (3) questionnaire.
+The intervention group received three 60-minutes sessions of self- hypnosis training by the researcher as weekly for three weeks.
+The control group received routine.
 At baseline and one week after the end of the intervention, PSQI was completed.
-Data analysis was done by SPSS software (version 16) using statistical tests of independent and paired t test, Mann-Whitney, and Wilcoxon.
+Data analysis was done by SPSS software (version 16) using independent and paired t test, Mann-Whitney, and Wilcoxontests.
 Results: The total score of sleep quality in the intervention group decreased by 2.6 \pm 2.3 and increased by 0.7 \pm 1.4 in the control group (P<0.001).
 Conclusion: Self-hypnosis is effective on the sleep quality of pregnant women; this intervention can be used to improve the sleep quality of pregnant women.